dennisnordberg/julia-school/content/julia/json.md

     "org": "SpaceX",
     "payloads": [
         {
-            "name": "Falcon 1",
+            "launcher": "Falcon 1",
-            "max_payload_low_earth_orbit": 180
+            "max_payload": 180
         },
         {
-            "name": "Falcon 9",
+            "launcher": "Falcon 9",
-            "max_payload_low_earth_orbit": 22800
+            "max_payload": 22800
         },
         {
-            "name": "Falcon Heavy",
+            "launcher": "Falcon Heavy",
-            "max_payload_low_earth_orbit": 63800
+            "max_payload": 63800
         }
     ]
 }
 ```

-... and you want to convert it to a CSV like this:
+... and you want to use Julia to convert it to a CSV like this:

 `[insert CSV format]`

 First, we need to escape the double quotes with a backslash, so that we can create this JSON as a string in Julia.

-I did this with a simple find and replace in VS Code, yielding this:
+I did this with a simple find and replace in VS Code, yielding:

 ```
 {